tomhendra/courses/14-fem-beginner/2-getting-started-with-javascript-v2/README.md

 - _If a feature is sometimes useful and sometimes dangerous and if there is a better option, always use the better option._ -- The Good Parts, Crockford.
   - This statement is troubling, as what _useful_ and _dangerous_ and _better_ mean is not precisely defined.
   - An improved perspective would be:
-  - _USeful_: when the reader is focused on what is important.
+  - _Useful_: when the reader is focused on what is important.
   - _Dangerous_: when the reader can't tell what will happen.
   - _Better_: when the reader understands the code.